Kubra-network/enterprise-guest-wifi-case-study/README.md

 # Enterprise Guest Wi-Fi Case Study

-### Multi-Branch Retail Environment with Analytics Insights – Aruba Central (Cloud) & ALE
+### Multi-Branch Coffee Shop Environment with Analytics Insights – Aruba Central (Cloud) & ALE

 ## Disclaimer
 This case study is a **conceptual design** created for demonstration and learning purposes.